microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ```

 ### -ImmutableId
-This property is used to associate an on-premises Active Directory user account to their Azure AD user object.
+This property is used to associate an on-premises user account to their Microsoft Entra ID user object.
-This property must be specified when creating a new user account in the Graph if you are using a federated domain for the user's userPrincipalName (UPN) property.
+This property must be specified when creating a new user account in the Graph if you're using a federated domain for the user's userPrincipalName (UPN) property.

-Important: The $ and _ characters cannot be used when specifying this property.
+Important: The $ and _ characters can't be used when specifying this property.

 ```yaml
 Type: String